DarioBoh/ISDS3105_fall18/projectHandout/README.md

   - Introduce the project using a README file containting the research question and a 1-2 paragraph description of what you did.
-Add images if you think they help clarifying.
+Add images if you think they help clarify the objective of your project.

   - Make sure that the code is reproducible - e.g., use the `here` package for filepaths, and restart your R session to male sure there